onemoreangle/php-marshaller/README.md

 This is a small library to serialize and deserialize PHP data structures.

 > **Warning**
-> This project is currently in very early stages of development and should be considered experimental.
+> This project is in early stages of development and should be considered experimental.

-## Initial features
+## Current features
-- Support for JSON serialization and deserialization
+- JSON serialization and deserialization
-- Optional attribute / annotation-based property naming and aliasing
+- Optional attribute or annotation-based customization of (de)serialization
-- Customizable handling of empty fields
 - Recursive deduction of property types and optional annotation-based target types
+- Circular reference detection
+- Support for both PHP 8 attributes and Doctrine annotations (PHP 7.4+)

+## Planned features
+- Support for other serialization formats (XML, YAML, etc.)
+- User defined custom (de)serialization logic
+- Performance optimizations
+- More robust object instantiation capabilities
+- Default to using getters and setters for data extraction and injection

 ## Installation
 For general use, install the library with composer using: